Life Purpose: What Does it Mean and How to Find It?

 The ‘Purpose of Life Purpose’

-Avoiding intentional sacrifice will lead to a different kind of suffering that was not chosen and is therefore worse.
+Avoiding intentional ‘sacrifice’ by not putting effort into following your dreams will lead to a different kind of suffering that was not chosen and is therefore worse.
+Make the choice to invest your energy into the things that matter to you.

 “Choose your sacrifice, and within it, choose your suffering.
 It will find you in life regardless, so better choose a suffering you will enjoy.”

 In the long run, doing something you don’t enjoy is not beneficial for you or the world.
-Your potential is then wasted, and you might be at risk of not only an unfulfilling life but a big amount of regret in later years.
+Not only can you waste your potential, but you might also risk living an unfulfilling life and face regret in later years.

 Small vs Grand Life Purpose

-In the grand scheme of things, almost every ‘purpose’ can be considered tiny if we perceive it in the general purpose of humanity and the world 1000 years from now, but it does not mean that this tiny purpose didn’t have a huge impact on the world in the years that it existed.
+Almost every purpose can be considered small if we perceive it in the general purpose of humanity and the world in general.
+That doesn’t mean that this small purpose didn’t have a huge impact on the world.

-A political leader who initiated grand positive change in the world might be considered to have had a much bigger purpose than a hospital nurse.
-Similarly, an inventor might have had a much greater purpose than someone who works a simple office job, but with the complexity of life, we can never know how these individual lives impacted the world in their grand way.
-It might be difficult to perceive it, but the truth is:
+A political leader who initiated change might be considered to have had a much bigger purpose than a hospital nurse.
+Similarly, an inventor might seem to have a much greater purpose than someone who works a simple office job.

-We can never know everything, not even half of the truth about our experience on Earth.
-We can never know ‘for sure’.
+We can never know everything, not even half of the truth about our experience on Earth, at least not ‘for sure’.
 We can never confirm certain things about the universe, the world, or ourselves, but some things we can know internally.

-Our purpose is a part of our truth that we carry into this life, maybe even into the other one, if that’s something you believe in.
-But one thing is for sure: we will never live a greater life than a life aligned with our purpose.
+Our purpose is a part of our truth that we carry into this life, maybe even into the other one.
+One thing is for sure: we will never live a greater life than a life aligned with our purpose.

 Ikigai translates to ‘’What is worth living for’’.